SvetlanaKrugovykh/ZammadAssistProExpert/README.md

 ## Features

 - Manage of tickets with schedulled events
-- Telegram bot: Add, remove, and modify tasks
+- Telegram bot: Add, remove, and modify users and tickets
+- Attaments File Storage with download service
 - Check services

 ## Requirements